-May Contain: Egg, Mustard, Peanuts, Seafood, Sesame, Soy, and Tree Nuts.
+May Contain: Egg, Fish, Mustard, Peanuts, Sesame, Shellfish, Soy, Tree Nuts, and other sources of Gluten.

-Tip: Be sure to reserve pasta water before draining pasta in Step 1.
+Tip: Don't forget to reserve pasta water in step 1 before draining pasta!

 - Once boiling, add bucatini pasta and cook for 7-8 minutes, or until al dente.